Joan Freeman (British psychologist): Child development

 Freeman's most significant research contribution to the field of child development has been her unique 35-year in-depth UK comparative study of 210 gifted and non-gifted children as they grew to adulthood.
 This was funded by the Gulbenkian Foundation and the Esmee Fairbairn Foundation.

 This groundbreaking research showing the lives of the gifted and talented as normal people with special challenges helped to make positive changes in attitudes to the development of high level potential all over the world.
 The research was noted for its depth of investigation and scientific set-up, notably with double matched control groups.

 UK Government work

 Freeman was an advisor on the education of the gifted and talented for about eight years for the UK government and primary witness to the Standing Committee on the education of Highly Able Children.
 She founded and was President of the Tower Education Group, a think tank of UK experts which reported to the Education Development Trust.

 The European Council for High Ability

 In 1988 Freeman established the European Council for High Ability, bringing cooperation across the West and the Soviet zone.
 It became a Council of Europe Non-governmental organisation and is now a flourishing worldwide organisation of which she remains founding president and honorary member.
 It publishes the academic journal High Ability Studies, Taylor and Francis, of which she was editor-in-chief; she is now on their international advisory board.
 This publication is included in the Social Sciences Citation Index.

+Later activities

+Freeman was later a visiting professor at Middlesex University, London and an executive of the European Council for High Ability's European talent support system.
+She was also a patron of the National Association for Able Children in Education.

+From 2007, Freeman ran a private practice in central London for children with gifted potential.
+At the time it was the only psychology practice in the UK dedicated to this area of child development and attracted parents and children from around the world.